 Water world

 The safaris in South India are not restricted only to land which makes them extremely interesting.
-In places like the Periyar National Park, boats are the preferred mode of transport.
+Accordingly, in places like the Periyar National Park, boats are the preferred mode of transport.
+But be it the land/water Periyar has something in store for you.
 The banks of the Periyar River are a great place to spot otters and crocodiles, and the surrounding forests for wild dogs, deer, Indian Bison (gaur), bears and macaques.
 The Gulf of Mannar Marine National Park is another unique habitat where visitors can hope to see dugongs, dolphins, whales, and an astounding variety of fish.

 In the dead of the night

 A few of the wildlife sanctuaries in South India offer visitors a singularly unique opportunity – a night safari.
 In South India, the wildlife officials are exceptionally particular about rules and regulations.
-Such strict vigilance allows them to conduct carefully monitored safaris after dark.
+Since there is such strict vigilance, it allows them to conduct carefully monitored safaris after dark.
 This is when an entirely different set of creatures abound.
 The rustles, growls, screeches and squeaks, accompanied by mysterious eyes glowing brightly in the beams of flashlights make this an absolutely unforgettable experience.

 Want help planning a holiday to wildlife sanctuaries in India?
 Have any questions?
 Get in touch!